Can Your Identity Be Stolen Through Junk Mail?

 - Financial Documents: Anything that you get in the mail from a financial institution can technically be used by someone wanting to steal your identity.
 You should keep bank and credit card statements for your records, but usually only for three years.
 Anything older than that should be shredded and then tossed in the trash.
 You should also shred checks and printed online purchase orders that have any billing or bank account information.

-- Personal Documents: You should shred any document with personal information on it such as your birthday or you Social Security Number.
+- Personal Documents: You should shred any document with personal information on it such as your birthday or your Social Security Number.
 Also, shred documents with phone numbers, full name, or a driver’s license number.
 Employment-related mail and mail from the IRS should also be shredded.

 - Account Documents: Additionally, you should be shredding any document that has account information.
-These include user names, account numbers, and passwords.
+These include usernames, account numbers, and passwords.
 Real estate documents, credit card statements, utility bills, and information about rentals or vacation properties also fall into this category.

 - Junk Documents: You probably don’t think about it, but junk mail can be especially dangerous.
-Most people don’t realize that most junk mail has a bar code that might contain identifying information.
+Most people don’t realize that most junk mail has a barcode that might contain identifying information.
 These junk documents include mail from credit card companies, organizations such as AARP, or from insurance companies.
 Even mail order catalog inserts and order forms often have your name and address and need to be shredded.

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.